 Does Medicare Cover Nursing Home Care?
 Long-Term Care Explained

-One of the most common Medicare misconceptions is that it covers long-term nursing home care.
-The reality is more nuanced—and understanding the difference could save you from unexpected costs.
+Many people think Medicare covers long-term nursing home care.
+The truth is more complex.
+Knowing the difference could save you from surprise costs.

 The Short Answer

 Medicare does NOT cover long-term custodial nursing home care.
-However, Medicare does cover short-term skilled nursing facility (SNF) care under specific conditions.
+But Medicare does cover short-term skilled nursing facility (SNF) care.
+You must meet certain rules first.

 What Medicare DOES Cover: Skilled Nursing Facility Care